 There are dozens of school playground fundraising ideas to get money flowing into your coffers, but while stand-by options like bake sales and car washes might work, your playground campaign could benefit from a more unique approach.
 Creative ideas typically gain increased traction and garner more attention.
 When you take the time to think outside of the typical fundraising box, it may be easier to attract people, ultimately leading to better results.

-Fundraising Perks for Playground Equipment
+6 Fundraising Perks for Incentivizing Crowdfunding Donors

-1) Building a Fence
+1) Building a Fence & Recognize Donors

 Your playground may have a fence around the perimeter, and you can literally provide space on the fence to donors.
-Donors can have their names printed on the plats of the fence if you have a picket fence.
+Donors can have their names printed on the slats of the fence if you have a picket fence.
 You can also sell bricks or other parts of the playground.
 Each level donated can correspond to a different size of the piece of fence or brick.
-For example, a $20 donation may get a donor one plat of the fence with their name or message while a $50 donation may get a donor an entire section of the fence to personalize with their name and/or message.
+For example, a $20 donation may get a donor one slat of the fence with their name or message while a $50 donation may get a donor an entire section of the fence to personalize with their name and/or message.

 You’ll need to make it clear which donations yield which gift and keep track of what each donor wants printed.
 To keep donors interested while the playground is being built, consider setting up a blog, social channel page, and/or a regular newsletter to keep donors aware of when “their” fence is being built.
 You will need to hire a professional to engrave the names and messages on the fence or bricks, so when determining how much to charge per fence piece, you’ll need to factor in this cost.

-2) Holding Special Events
+2) Holding Special Events For The Community

 Host a fair for the community.
 The advantage of a fair is that it offers the ability to host additional events within the main event, such as: